Introduction to Semiconductor Diodes

 Forward-Biased V-I Characteristics

 When a semiconductor diode is forward-biased, the current starts off low as the voltage is increased.
 After reaching a threshold, known as the forward voltage, the current begins to rise sharply.
-This increase continues exponentially as the voltage goes up.
+But this increase continues exponentially as the voltage goes up.
 The forward voltage varies based on the diode’s material; for instance, silicon diodes have a threshold around 0.7 volts, whereas germanium diodes have it around 0.2 volts.

 Reverse-Biased V-I Characteristics